First Home Scheme

 What is the First Home Scheme?

-The First Home Scheme (FHS) is an affordable housing scheme, which supports people to buy new homes.
-The FHS is a shared equity scheme, where the State and participating banks pay up to 30% of the cost of your new home in return for a stake in the home.
+The FHS is a shared equity scheme.
+This means that the government and participating banks pay up to 30% of the cost of your new home in return for a stake in the home.
 If you want, you can buy back the stake at any time, but you don’t have to.

-The scheme is available nationwide for first-time buyers and certain other people who want to buy a new home but can’t afford to.
-Your income is not assessed for the FHS.
+• First-time buyers and certain other people who want to buy a new home

 Do I qualify for the First Home Scheme?